sangeetsatpathy/sangeetsatpathy.github.io/_pages/projects.md

 <h3><a href="https://www.scouting.org/programs/cub-scouts/">Cub Scouts</a> program </h3>
 <ul>
 <li>Spirit of Akela award, March 2017 (Grade 4), Issued by Stanford District of Pacific Skyline Council.</li>
-<li> This is a Stanford district-wide award given to Cub Scouts who exemplify the Scout Oath & Law, by exhibiting attributes of being trustworthy, thrifty and helpful behavior. </li>
+ This is a Stanford district-wide award given to Cub Scouts who exemplify the Scout Oath & Law, by exhibiting attributes of being trustworthy, thrifty and helpful behavior.
 <li>Recruiter Strip Award, September 2016 (Grade 4) - I recruited a lot of new students to our Cub Scout Pack. </li>
 <li>Cub Scout Patch contest, 1st prize  (Council award), Issued by Pacific Skyline Council, March 2016 (Grade 3)
 I designed the patch for the summer Cub Scout camp (Camp Ta-Ki-Ma), representing a rocket ship circling around the globe, with a cub scout looking at it in awe. </li>